rule

 Text 43-44

-Crushing him with an elephant, attacking with the king's poisonous snakes, with spells of doom, throwing him from heights, conjuring tricks, imprisoning him, administering venom and subjecting him to starvation, cold, wind, fire and water and with piling rocks upon him, was the demon unable to put his son, the sinless one, to death and for that long standing effort being unsuccessful was he in great anxiety: (Vedabase)
+Crushing him with an elephant, attacking with the king's poisonous snakes, with spells of doom, throwing him from heights, conjuring tricks, imprisoning him, administering venom and subjecting him to starvation, cold, wind, fire and water and with piling rocks upon him, was the demon unable to put his son, the sinless one, to death and because he in that long standing effort had no success, was he in great anxiety: (Vedabase)

 Text 45

-'From the many of these unholy expressions and different ways devised to kill him, from all these treacheries and abominations he found relief by his own strength!
+[He thought:] 'With all these unholy expressions and diverse methods, devised to kill him, with all these treacheries and abominations, he found relief by his own strength!

 'From the many of these unholy expressions and different ways devised to kill him, from all these treacheries and abominations he found relief by his own strength!
 (Vedabase)